wldyd920/Epsilon-Dropout/README.md

 3) Nomalization for dataset before train: 0.5 > reasonable values
 4) Record not only plots but also loss and accuracies.

-Will be uploaded tomorrow after the training is done.
+Will be uploaded tomorrow after the training is over.

 Thank you.